 These locally-sponsored outings may be dayhikes, peak scrambles, flora and fauna-watching trips, conservation-oriented walks, or forays into the remaining natural areas of a major urban region.
 Their variety ranges as widely as the interests and creativity of Club members.

-If you would like to read the liability waiver before you choose to participate on an outing, go to The National Sierra Club's liability form page.
+If you would like to read the liability waiver before you choose to participate on an outing, visit the National Sierra Club's Liability Release and Assumption of Risk page.

 Sierra Club Outings were started in 1901 by Club Founder John Muir.
 He was convinced that the best way to persuade people to fight to save valuable wild areas was to take them into the wilderness and let them experience for themselves the beauty that needs defending.